jayminwest/TeachNicheOfficial/ai_docs/issues/LESSON_CREATION_BUGS.md

-# Critical Bugs in Lesson Creation Flow - RESOLVED
+# Critical Bugs in Lesson Creation Flow - IN PROGRESS

 ## Issue ID: ISSUE-2025-03-04-001

 ## Description
-Three critical issues were identified in the lesson creation flow, all of which have now been fixed:
+Three critical issues were identified in the lesson creation flow:

-1. **[RESOLVED] Video Uploader Stuck in Initialization**: The Mux video uploader was permanently stuck in a "Preparing Upload..." state, preventing users from uploading videos for their lessons.
+1. **[FIXED] Video Uploader Stuck in Initialization**: The Mux video uploader was permanently stuck in a "Preparing Upload..." state, preventing users from uploading videos for their lessons.
+This has been fixed by implementing proper Mux service integration and improving error handling.

 2. **[RESOLVED] Authentication Flow Broken**: Users were receiving an "Authentication Required" toast when attempting to create a lesson, with a 404 error in the console:
    ```